 If you’re familiar with extract brewing, then this will be pretty easy.
 Here’s what you’ll need to brew the beer:

-- 1x Boil Kettle : For boiling the water.
+- 1x Brew Kettle : For boiling the water.
 We recommend an 8-gallon kettle.

 - 1x Fermentation Bucket : Pretty self explanatory.
-Make sure it comes with an airlock.
+Make sure this bucket comes with an airlock.

 Optional (but recommended) : a wort chiller will make your life way easier.
 You could just give your wort an ice bath, but a chiller will cool the wort much more quickly and decrease your workload (brewing breaks quite a sweat!).